-- Underin subsection 13.3(3), there is no obligation to make a suitability determination for a client for clients that is agree registered firm, a firms, Canadian financial institution institutions or a Schedule III bank.banks - Under subsection 13.3(4), registrants do not have to make ain subsection 13.3.1(1) for permitted clients that are not individuals and that have waived, in writing, the suitability determination for a permitted client if: requirement for all trades, and - the permitted client has waived their right to suitability in writing, and - the registrant does not act as an adviser for a managed account of the permitted client - A permitted client may waive their right to suitabilityin subsection 13.3.1(2) for permitted clients with non managed accounts that are individuals and that have waived, in writing, the suitability determination requirement for all trades-under a blanket waiver.
+• in subsection 13.3(3), for clients that are registered firms, Canadian financial institutions or Schedule III banks in subsection 13.3.1(1) for permitted clients that are not individuals and that have waived, in writing, the suitability determination requirement for all trades, and

-SRO exemptions
+• in subsection 13.3.1(2) for permitted clients with non managed accounts that are individuals and that have waived, in writing, the suitability determination requirement for all trades.

-SRO rules may also provide conditional exemptions from the suitability obligation, obligations under section 13.3, for example, for dealers who offer order execution only services.
+SRO rules may also provide conditional exemptions from the obligations under section 13.3, for example, for dealers who offer order execution only services.